 Maybe you love fishing, but patience isn’t exactly your biggest virtue.
 Or your kids’.

-That’s okay, though, because the Lord created sea bass.
+That’s okay, though, because the Lord created black sea bass.

 When it’s good, you can catch them with Slim Jims, tin foil, or bare hooks.
 You can fill the box with 12- to 18-inchers in half a day, hooking fish again and again within seconds of your bait hitting bottom.
 For much of the sea bass season, this is business as usual.